alexaldearroyo/random-color-generator/README.md

 ---

 - [x] make the program accept an argument between (red, orange, yellow, blue, violet, green, cyan) or no argument; otherwise print "invalid argument"
+- [] pair the hue arguments to a range of matching colors

+## Wihslist

+- [] Add hue argument options for white, gray and black.mmm